Safeguarding Data in Multimodal AI: A Differentially Private Approach to CLIP Training: Experiments

-From Table \ref{table:all}, we can see that for all $\epsilon \geq 1$, \dpclip outperforms all other methods on all four datasets while a smaller or equal $\epsilon$.
-The most notable improvement is observed in the CIFAR-10 dataset, where our \dpclip\ achieves $20\sim30\%$ increase in performance.
-This indicates our method has the potential to overcome the training diverging issue for large datasets by directly applying DP-SGD to diffusion models \citep{carlini2023extracting}.
-Although the performance of Private-kNN is comparable to \dpclip\ on the MNIST and SVHN datasets when $\epsilon < 0.5$.
-Our \dpclip\ offers more flexibility compared to Private-kNN, as it is only for classification tasks, whereas \dpclip can be used for a variety of more complex downstream tasks.
+From Table \ref{table:all}, we can see that for most cases, \dpclip outperforms all other methods on all four datasets when considering a smaller or equal $\epsilon$.
+This accuracy improvement is by leveraging both pretraining and using extra caption data for \dpclip , which is not present for DP-SGD.
+Although the performance of Private-kNN exceeds \dpclip\ on the MNIST and SVHN datasets when $\epsilon < 0.5$, our \dpclip\ offers more flexibility.
+Unlike Private-kNN, which is limited to classification tasks, \dpclip can be applied to a variety of more complex downstream tasks.

+To capture a more realistic scenario, we employ \dpclip on the German Traffic Sign Recognition Benchmark (GTSRB) dataset \cite{gtsrbdataset}, characterized by a distribution shift relative to the pre-training dataset, and CIFAR-100 \cite{cifar100dataset}, where the number of training samples per class is relatively low.
+We conduct 10 trials for each experiment, presenting the average accuracy along with the standard error in Table \ref{tab3:cifar100gtrsb}.
+Our CIFAR-100 results demonstrate comparability to the state-of-the-art (SOTA) findings in \cite{de2022unlocking}.
+Notably, our utility loss remains comparatively milder when $\epsilon \le 1$.
+Despite the distribution shift in GTSRB, our results exhibit robust performance.

+We also consider the low data setting following the framework outlined in \cite{pinto2023pillar}.
+In this experiment, we only use a subset of the GTSRB training data and compare \dpclip with their method PILLAR \cite{pinto2023pillar} under the same privacy regime and the same training data percentage.

+We observe the expected trends where higher $\epsilon$ and higher percentages of train data lead to better performance for both \dpclip and PILLAR.
+For all four settings, \dpclip is able to either match or outperform PILLAR in terms of accuracy, which demonstrates that \dpclip can achieve strong performance on an out-of-distribution dataset in low data settings.